Things to Do in Lake Como in January

 What's happening during your visit

-Mid-January draws Como families to the 12th-century Sant'Abbondio church for the blessing of household animals—dogs in ribbons, horses with braided manes.
+Mid-January draws Como families to the 12th-century Sant'Abbondio church for the blessing of household animals, dogs in ribbons, horses with braided manes.
 The ancient rite ends with traditional loaves passed among neighbors, stripped of any tourist gloss.

 Villa Carlotta's 150 camellia varieties flower from January through March, peaking mid-month.
-Winter visitors wander the gardens alone, photographing scarlet petals against snow-dusted cedars—the season's most coveted shot.
+Winter visitors wander the gardens alone, photographing scarlet petals against snow-dusted cedars, the season's most coveted shot.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid